Anxiety Disorders

 Causes

 The cause of anxiety is not clear.
-Trauma, regular stress, or genetics may all play a role.
+Trauma, stress, and genetics may all play a role.
 They may cause a change in how the brain reacts to stress.
-Other medical issues and medicine may also play a role.
+Other health issues and medicine may also play a role.

 Risk Factors

-Things that may increase the risk of an anxiety disorders are:
+Things that may raise the risk of an anxiety disorder are:

 • Family member with anxiety disorders